| aa | a type of lava. |

 | interfluvial | between two rivers flowing in same direction. |

-| intervale | a low level tract of land, esp. along a river. |
+| intervale | a low level tract of land, esp along a river. |

-| island | a mass of land (not a continent) surrounded with water; (verb) to set or dot with or as with islands > ISLANDS, ISLANDING, ISLANDED. |
+| island | a mass of land (not a continent) surrounded with water; (verb) to set or dot with or as with islands. |

 | islet | a small island. |

-| isleted | having ISLETS. |
+| isleted | having islets. |

-| isthmic isthmoid | of or like an ISTHMUS. |
+| isthmoid | of or like an isthmus. |

-| isthmus | a narrow neck of land joining two land masses > ISTHMI or ISTHMUSES. |
+| isthmus | (Lat.) a narrow neck of land joining two land masses. |

 | jungle | land covered with dense tropical vegetation. |

-| jungled | abounding in JUNGLE. |
+| jungled | abounding in jungle. |

-| jungly | of or relating to jungles > JUNGLIER, JUNGLIEST. |
+| jungly | of or relating to jungles. |

-| kaim kame | a comb; a ridge or mound of sand and gravel deposited on or near a glacier. |
+| kaim | (Scots) a comb; a ridge or mound of sand and gravel deposited on or near a glacier. |

-| karoo karroo | a high inland pastoral tableland. |
+| karoo | (Hottentot) a high inland pastoral tableland. |

-| karst | a landscape composed of limestone features including sinkholes, caves, and underground streams. |
+| karst | (Ger.) a landscape composed of limestone features including sinkholes, caves, and underground streams. |

-| karstic | of or like KARST, a landscape composed of limestone features including sinkholes, caves, and underground streams. |
+| karstic | of or like karst, a landscape composed of limestone features including sinkholes, caves, and underground streams. |

-| karstification | the process of becoming KARSTIFIED. |
+| karstification | the process of becoming karstified. |

-| karstify | to make into KARST, a landscape composed of limestone features including sinkholes, caves, and underground streams > KARSTIFIES, KARSTIFYING, KARSTIFIED. |
+| karstify | to make into karst, a landscape composed of limestone features including sinkholes, caves, and underground streams. |

-| khor | a dry watercourse; a ravine.
-[Arabic khurr, khorr]. |
+| khor | (Arabic) a dry watercourse; a ravine. |

-| khud | in India, a pit, hollow, ravine. |
+| khud | (Hindi) in India, a pit, hollow, ravine. |

-| kipp | anything beaked; a pointed hill. |
+| kipp | (Scots) anything beaked; a pointed hill. |

-| kloof | a deep ravine in South Africa. |
+| kloof | (Afrikaans) a deep ravine in S. Africa. |

-| knickpoint nickpoint | a break of slope in a river profile, esp. where a new curve of erosion arising from rejuvenation intersects an earlier curve. |
+| knickpoint | a break of slope in a river profile, esp where a new curve of erosion arising from rejuvenation intersects an earlier curve. |

-| knoll | a small hill; (verb) an obsolete form of KNELL > KNOLLS, KNOLLING, KNOLLED. |
+| knoll | a small hill (verb) an obsolete form of knell |

-| knolly | like a KNOLL > KNOLLIER, KNOLLIEST. |
+| knolly | like a knoll. |

 | knowe | a small hill, a knoll. |

-| kop | a South African word for hill. |
+| kop | (S. Afr.) a hill. |

-| kopje koppie | in S. Africa, a low hill. |
+| kopje | (Afrikaans) a low hill. |

-| kyle | a narrow strait.
-[Gaelic caol, narrow]. |
+| kyle | (Gaelic) a narrow strait. |

-| lahar | a mudflow composed chiefly of pyroclastic material on the flanks of a volcano. |
+| lahar | (Javanese) a mudflow composed chiefly of pyroclastic material on the flanks of a volcano. |

-| laich | low; a piece of low-lying ground; a hollow > LAICHS (not LAICHES*). |
+| laich | (Scots) a piece of low-lying ground; a hollow. |

-| laigh | low > LAIGHER, LAIGHEST; (noun) a piece of low-lying ground; a hollow > LAIGHS. |
+| laigh | (Scots) low (noun) a piece of low-lying ground; a hollow |

 | lakefront | the front of a lake. |